 The way in which we speak to our young girls about their hair is really important because it shapes that way they see themselves in the world.
 I will fully admit that I had never considered any of this until I met David Lopez of David Lopez Hair two weeks ago at the We All Grow Latina Summit in Long Beach, California.
 David shared with me a bit of his own story, and some tips for taking care of my 22 moth old daughter’s curly mane.
-In the process, he flipped the script about how I interact with my daughters when it comes to conversations about their hair.
+In the process, he flipped the script about how I interact with my daughters when it comes to conversations about their hair –and he empowered me too!
 I share with you a bit about how I met David, and 5 simple tips for empowering young girls through hair.

 How I Met David

 Shea Moisture was an official sponsor of the We All Grow Summit this year- and thanks to my friend Annalise (who is empowering curly haired girls in Denver through her Curls on the Block Movement– check it out!)
-I knew that Shea Moisture creates great hair products for curly ethnic hair.
+I knew that Shea Moisture (affiliate) creates great hair products for curly ethnic hair.
 My 22 month old Latina daughter has this mass of gorgeous curly hair, and as it has grown out I have had no idea what to do with it.
 So I headed over to the Shea Moisture Suite and accosted the sales rep for advice on how to deal with my daughter’s hair.
 She immediately connected me to the celebrity stylist on hand- David Lopez.